 Communication gives your partner a better sense of how you do things.

 Mood swings are just that, mood swings.
 They don’t say anything.

 If at all, they only show you’re mad.
 But not why.

 So make sure to talk about the simple and the in-depth stuff with your spouse.

 15. Compliment your significant other

 Everybody likes it when they get compliments.

-So that’s something you should practice in your marriage.
+So that’s something you should practice in your marriage as a young couple.

 It would make him blush.

 But it also tells that you see him.